lakinducker/moleculeDirective/README.md

 ## Synopsis

-This shows examples of various data visualizations.
+This shows examples of molecule structures.

 ## Installation